loaidieu/CNN-Emotion-Dectector/README.md

 This file.
 Provides an overview of the project, describes the purpose of each file, and outlines the steps to execute the project's code for data cleaning and visualization.

+### Data

+This folder contains the original images/data.
+[Provenance Information](https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer?rvi=1)

+### Data_visuals

+This folder contains the data visualizations of the dataset.

 ## Execution/Setup Instructions

 First, you need to have Python and `pip`, the Python package manager, installed on your system.